Explore History of Persian & Oriental Rugs [Ancient to Modern]

 In US the first carpet making was done in 1971.however in the west up to the 19th century most famous, and standard floor covers are designed by using the flat woven fabrics.
 Because these are cost-friendly and most people could easily afford them.
 Oriental and hand woven rugs are costly.
 Demands for unique oriental rugs go on increasing and continued even in the 19th century.
 They suit well with the Italian and European furniture styles well.

 The early 19th century was the high point of gorgeous Persian carpets.
 People loved their colorful rugs, which were often made with vivid and rich colors.
+The rich heritage of traditional rug artistry offers a perfect blend of classic aesthetics and contemporary sensibilities for the discerning homeowner.

 At the time, there was a very large market in Europe for all these beautiful tapestries, and these beautiful rugs were made even more beautiful with the skill of the greatest artist to date.